Snowflake-Labs/terraform-provider-snowflake/docs/resources/saml2_integration.md

 ### Required

 - `name` (String) Specifies the name of the SAML2 integration.
 This name follows the rules for Object Identifiers.
 The name should be unique among security integrations in your account.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `saml2_issuer` (String) The string containing the IdP EntityID / Issuer.
 - `saml2_provider` (String) The string describing the IdP.
 Valid options are: `OKTA` | `ADFS` | `CUSTOM`.
 - `saml2_sso_url` (String) The string containing the IdP SSO URL, where the user should be redirected by Snowflake (the Service Provider) with a SAML AuthnRequest message.